carlosbionic/100-days-of-code/log.md

 Worked on my website: [deusdev.tech](deusdev.tech)
 * Fixed header p elements that were overlapping each other.
 * Fixed text wrapping using `overflow-wrap: break-word;` on the body of blog styles

+### Day 10: June 30, 2022

+**Today's Progress**: Worked on my website and with boto3 library of Python

+### Day 11: July 1, 2022

+**Today's Progress**:

+* Worked on a multi language website.
+I made a codepen to start testing it: https://codepen.io/carlosbionic/pen/yLKNeYv